We're Fully Into Fall: Cozy Up With This MD's Coconut Golden Latte (Great For Immunity!)

 Like all golden lattes, there's one key ingredient to give the drink its sunny hue: turmeric.
-In case you need a refresher on the immune-supporting spice (see here for a full rundown), turmeric and its active component, curcumin, can manage inflammation at the cellular level—perhaps even better than anti-inflammatory drugs like aspirin and ibuprofen, as one study states.
+In case you need a refresher on the immune-supporting spice (see here for a full rundown), turmeric and its active component, curcumin, can manage inflammation at the cellular level—perhaps even better than anti-inflammatory drugs like aspirin and ibuprofen1, as one study states.
 Gandhi would agree: "There is definitely truth and power in turmeric," she notes.

-This latte also includes manuka honey "just to sweeten it a little bit" and for its antibacterial, antiviral, and antifungal properties.
+This latte also includes manuka honey "just to sweeten it a little bit" and for its antibacterial, antiviral, and antifungal properties2.
 Add that in with spices like cinnamon and cardamom (great for antioxidants), and you've got an impressive elixir.
 Here, we outline the exact measurements:

 - Coconut milk (it's Gandhi's personal nondairy favorite, but feel free to choose another milk alternative)